 As technology reduces demand for some of the traditional accounting skills such as bookkeeping, processing transactions and maintaining extensive records, other skills such as those related to analysis, forecasting, and financial strategy are likely to grow in importance with time.
 Professionals who wish to be competitive in the future job market need to learn these skills.

 A degree in finance can be useful for this purpose as it covers all these areas.
 It can help you develop the technical and analytical skills needed to assess large amounts of financial data and use it for forecasting and decision-making.
 Finance experts are also able to offer financial advice to help their clients manage liquidity, control costs, and make sound investment decisions.
 Make sure to read more about the challenges and opportunities that a finance degree offers before deciding if it’s the right option for you.
+It could be helpful to know about the average salaries of enrolled agent vs CPA.

 3. CYBERSECURITY CONCERNS